Justification: An Eternal Reality

 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
 29 For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; 30 and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.
 Romans 8:28-30 (NASB)

-Election (God’s choosing us), justification (God’s declaring us righteous in his eyes), transformation (God’s conforming us to Christ’s image in our everyday life), and glorification (God’s giving us a new resurrection body) are all described using the Greek aorist past tense, which lets us know that each of these was a once for all completed past event in God’s eyes and in truth.
+Election (God’s choosing us), justification (God’s declaring us righteous in his eyes), transformation (God’s conforming us to Christ’s image in our everyday life), and glorification (God’s giving us a new resurrection body) are all described using the Greek aorist past tense, which lets us know that each of these is a once-for-all-time completed event in God’s eyes.

-Think about this: God sees you already in heaven with a new resurrection body!
+Think about this: God sees us already in heaven with a new resurrection body!
 How can this be?
-Obviously this is not true yet in my present historical context here on planet earth, but it is true in the eternal realm of God’s Spirit.
-However, the eternal must become my actual experience at some point, or it is not real for me yet.
-One day Christ will raise me (and you, if you are a believer) from the dead, and we will receive a new spiritual body.
-At that point in time, the eternal truth of glorification will be fulfilled historically and become my experiential reality.
-Until that point, God expects us to believe what the Bible teaches us and rest in Christ’s finished work as we allow the Spirit to help us “work out” what he has put within us.
+Obviously this is not true yet in our present historical context here on the earth, but it is true in the eternal realm of God’s Spirit.
+However, the eternal must become my historical experience at some point because that is where we experience the eternal for now.
+One day Christ will raise us who believe from the dead, and we will receive a new spiritual body.
+At that point in time, if time still exists, the eternal truth of glorification will be fulfilled in my experience.
+Until then, God expects us to believe what the Bible says is true and rest in Christ’s finished work, as we cooperate with the Holy Spirit who was sent to help us “work out” what God has put within us.
 (Philippians 2:12-13)

 Conclusion

-God cannot be thwarted.
+God’s will cannot be thwarted.
 His plans will come to pass.
 His words will be fulfilled.
-He calls that which does not yet exist in our time-space dimension as already existing, because to him it does.
+He says that which does not yet exist in our time-space experience already exists eternally because it does.

 (as it is written, “I have made you the father of many nations”).
 He is our father in the presence of God whom he believed — the God who makes the dead alive and summons the things that do not yet exist as though they already do.
 Romans 4:17 (NET1)

 But God’s eternal perspective is not ours.
 We still live in a time-space restricted world.
-We must learn to navigate the historical present on the basis of eternal truths.
+We must learn to navigate the historical present on the basis of eternal truth.

 I hope that most readers who have professed faith and allegiance in Christ will have no difficulty believing that Christ accomplished our justification on the cross once for all and that our righteous standing before God depends wholly on that glorious truth.
 I also think that most followers of Christ believe that Jesus will certainly raise us from the dead on the Last Day.